 - If any driver/car does not qualify, they may start the tail of the feature, unless there are enough cars for a last chance, a B or C feature they would start the tail of it.
 If they were to start tail of the B or C feature, there break out time would be that of the fastest car in that said race.

-- Late qualifying will not be granted, except for un foreseen circumstances and those decision will be made by the Race Director.
+- Late qualifying will not be granted, except for unforeseen circumstances and those decision will be made by the Race Director.

-- If a car is involved in an accident and can no longer keep going and no extenuating circumstances exist such as smoke in the cockpit or fire, the driver should not loosen any personal safety equipment until directed to do so by safety personnel or a track official.
+- If a car is involved in an accident and can no longer keep going and no extenuating circumstances exist such as smoke in the cockpit or fire, the driver will not loosen any personal safety equipment until directed to do so by safety personnel or a track official.

 - It is highly recommended that you have a Snell 2005 or higher rated helmet & all safety equipment being SFI/1 approved and that drivers wear a minimum of a double-layer suit of fire resistant material OR single-layer suits with full coverage fire resistant underwear that effectively covers the body from the neck to ankles and wrist.
 Full coverage fire resistant gloves are mandatory.
 Any medical information tags should be attached to your helmet.